wsargent/docker-cheat-sheet/README.md

 A registry is a *host* -- a server that stores repositories and provides an HTTP API for [managing the uploading and downloading of repositories](http://docs.docker.io/use/workingwithrepository/).

 Docker.io hosts its own [index](https://index.docker.io/) to a central registry which contains a large number of repositories.
+Having said that, the central docker registry [does not do a good job of verifying images](https://titanous.com/posts/docker-insecurity) and should be avoided if you're worried about security.

 * [`docker login`](http://docs.docker.io/reference/commandline/cli/#login) to login to a registry.
 * [`docker search`](http://docs.docker.io/reference/commandline/cli/#search) searches registry for image.